 Try – Catch – Finally

 If you’ve ever done any programming, you will likely be familiar with concept of Try-Catch-Finally.
 The general idea is that Try is your block of code.
 As it executes, if an error occurs, you can allow the code to continue to execute (non-fatal error) or you can Catch the error (fatal-error).
 In the Catch block, you can execute additional code to process the error.
-Then, regardless of what else happens, the Finally block will run to process any additonal code that you ALWAYS want to run, no matter the outcome of the previous code.
-If you structure your Task Sequence using similar logic, you can improve the chances of capturing and remiating failures and reduce the number of failed deployments that make it out into production.
+Then, regardless of what else happens, the Finally block will run to process any additional code that you ALWAYS want to run, no matter the outcome of the previous code.
+If you structure your Task Sequence using similar logic, you can improve the chances of capturing and remediating failures and reduce the number of failed deployments that make it out into production.

 Basic Framework